 In the year 1500, Pedro Álvares Cabral was sponsored by the Kingdom of Portugal to travel west, which is when he found Brazil.
 With the introduction of Europeans and their diseases, large portions of the indigenous people were killed.

-While the government is not perfect and Brazil was named to have a “flawed democracy” in 2018, the country is still working hard towards the future.
-The economic growth of the country has helped stabilize Brazil, but it is still considered to be a developing nation.
+While the government is not perfect and Brazil was named to have a “flawed democracy” in 2018, the country is still working hard toward the future.
+The economic growth of the country has helped stabilize the country, but it’s still considered to be a developing nation.

-With colonization by the Portuguese, Brazil is often said to have a strong European culture.
-Portugal’s influence continues throughout the country via the language, cuisine, and architecture.
-However, African culture also plays a part in Brazil’s identity and is often attributed from introducing the love of music and dance.
+With the colonization by the Portuguese, Brazil is often said to have a strong European culture.
+Portugal’s influence continues throughout the country via its language, cuisine, and architecture.
+However, African culture also plays a part in Brazil’s identity and is often attributed to introducing the love of music and dance.

-Religion is also an important part of Brazil’s identity with 2/3 of the population identifying as Roman Catholic.
-However, a recent surge of Protestants has changed the statistic and it is now estimated that about 65% of the population remains as Roman Catholic.
+Religion is an important part of Brazil’s identity with 2/3 of the population identifying as Roman Catholic.
+However, there has been a recent surge of Protestants, though it’s still estimated that about 65% of the population remains Roman Catholic.

-Music is also deeply ingrained in Brazilian culture with famous genres like Samba, Choro, and Bossa nova all coming from the country.
-Brazilians love to dance to the beat and music is often a daily part of life, as well as grand celebrations like Carnaval.
+Music is deeply ingrained in Brazilian culture with famous genres like Samba, Choro, and Bossa nova all coming from the country.
+The locals love to dance to the beat and music is often a daily part of life, as well as grand celebrations like Carnaval.

 Portuguese is the official language of Brazil, which is used in the media, education, and government.
 There are differences between European Portuguese and Brazilian Portuguese, but the two languages are mutually intelligible.
 While most Brazilians will only speak Portuguese, minority languages like Spanish, Italian, and German are also spoken.

-Spanish is mostly influenced by Brazil’s regional placement, as it’s bordered by Spanish speaking countries.
+Spanish is mostly influenced by Brazil’s regional placement, as it’s bordered by Spanish-speaking countries.
 But not all Brazilians will understand Spanish.
-Italian and German are also becoming more popular as immigrants are beginning to move to Brazil.
+Italian and German are also becoming more popular as immigrants are beginning to move in.

 While Brazil is located in the south not too far away from the United States, it’s still expensive to purchase an airline ticket to the country.
-Most travelers spend an average of $800 US dollars on their plane ticket to Brazil, however, you may be able to find some deals that lower the price to $500 or $600 US dollars.
+Most travelers spend an average of over a thousand dollars on their plane ticket to Brazil, however, you may be able to find some deals that lower the price.

 The price of your ticket will also be affected by when you travel and how far in advance you book your reservation.